foundersandcoders/coursebook/documents/projects.md

 # Project

 Each week, you will be split into teams of 4 by your mentors.
-These teams will be changed twice during the first half course, to give you a chance to work with as many other members of your cohort as possible.
+These teams will be changed four times during the first half of the course, to give you a chance to work with every other member of your cohort.

 The teams stay together for the following weeks: